 - National African American RVers Association — As the name suggests, this group is for the African American wanderers out there.

-- Rainbow RV Club — This group is for gay and lesbian RVers, offering the opportunity to make connections without judgement.
+- Rainbow RV Club — This group is for LBGTQ RVers, offering the opportunity to make connections without judgement.

 - RVing Women — Feeling lonely traveling as an independent woman?
 This is the group for you.